Fine particles (PM2.5)

 All areas of the state meet the daily and annual standards for fine particles.
 However, even areas that meet the federal regulatory requirements can experience days where air pollution levels are considered unhealthy.
 The Minnesota Pollution Control Agency (MPCA) issues air quality alerts on days where pollutant concentrations may cause adverse health effects.

-Days above fine particle standard in Minnesota
+Days above fine particle standard

 This graph shows the percent of monitored days in a year where at least one PM2.5 monitor in Minnesota exceeded the 24-hour NAAQS of 35 µg/m3.
 Weather conditions play a significant role in determining daily PM2.5 concentrations, so the percentage of days exceeding the standard varies considerably from year to year.